NM Beef

 The New Mexico Ranch To Rails Program Returns!

 Producers often find it challenging to get information back on how their cattle perform in the feedlot and in carcass quality.
 It typically requires a sizeable number of calves be committed through the feeding process in order to get the data back.
 Several years ago, NMSU hosted an annual ranch to rails program for New Mexico cattle producers.
 This program was designed to give producers valuable information about how their cattle perform in the feedlot and in carcass quality, without having to commit a large number of calves.
 This program has been rejuvenated with an added twist!
-Ranch’s will be competing against each other, with the best performing set of calves earning top billing!
+Ranches will be competing against each other, with the best performing set of calves earning top billing!

 An optional addition to the program is the partnership with youth through the New Mexico Youth Feeder Beef Contest.
 This part of the program is designed to partner a ranch with youth who may not have access or facilities to house cattle.
 This is a great opportunity to mentor a young person that is interested in the beef industry.
-If you would like to participate in the Ranch Partnership program, please indicate in the email when you enroll.
+If you would like to participate in the Ranch Partnership Program, please indicate in the email when you enroll.

 Registration & Fees: Online registration available!
 Please choose an option to pay with a credit card or mailing your check.